 Set time limits.
 Consider reasonable, specific time limits.

 Women will continue to experience stress in their lives.
 A personal wellness plan with built-in periods of recovery and self-care can help women manage stress and empower themselves to make healthy life changes.

-Stress can be coped with although it may not always seem that way.
-If you are unhappy and overwhelmed do not wait to make necessary changes you truly deserve to feel joy and ease in your life!
+Stress can be coped with, although it may not always seem that way.
+If you are unhappy and overwhelmed do not wait to make necessary changes you deserve to feel joy and ease in your life!